vertexcover-io/locatr/README.md

 - Sending less input context to the LLM reduces response time and lowers the cost per LLM call.

 ### Locatr Options
-`locatr.BaseLocatrOptions` is a struct with multiple fields used to configure caching, logging, and output file paths in `locatr`.
+`baseLocatr.BaseLocatrOptions` is a struct with multiple fields used to configure caching, logging, and output file paths in `locatr`.

 **Fields**